element-foundation/construction-paper/construction-paper/Construction-Paper.md

 <small>*Table 2*</small>

-If these target volumes are maintained, staking in a 20% APY position on dyCRVSTETH or a 10% PT purchase may boost to 12-21.5% APY, depending on parameters and time-stretches used in the curve.
+If these target volumes are maintained, staking in a 20% APY position on yCRVSTETH or a 10% PT purchase may boost to 12-21.5% APY, depending on parameters and time-stretches used in the curve.
 This boost in APY appears to be extremely high for staking on a curve that suffers virtually no impermanent loss and acts more like a stable pair.

 [This notebook](https://github.com/element-fi/analysis/blob/main/fyt-fee-analysis.ipynb) can be used to generate these tables with different parameters, term lengths, and APYs.